 ‘Blessed with Bipolar”

-Furnace people have developed a connection to that which is honest and true.
-But they rarely enter into anything false or manipulative.
-Their own hearts are transformed by the fire, and they have become transparent.
-Impostors are quickly detected, but they cannot progress very far.
+But furnace people have the connection to that which is honest and true.
+They rarely enter into anything false or manipulative.
+Their own hearts are transformed by the fire, and only then are qualified to minister God’s grace.
 Only furnace people can enter in.
 You will know them by their scars.

-My simple request is that you would become an agent of grace and mercy.
-That is your simple destiny.
+My hope is that you would personally grasp what God has worked in you.
+That really is your true directive.
 The things good or bad, that have happened to you are part of how you’ll understand grace.
-I know it seems alien and very unusual.
-But He awaits for you to respond.
-Will you come to Him, through the grace you find in the fire?
+He awaits for you to respond.
+Will you come to Him, through the grace you find in the flames?
 The most gracious people you’ll ever meet are those who endured God’s furnace.